innoscollector/CUBIX-ICODED/README.md

 where $\phi_i$ is the angle between face normal $i$ and the vertex radial axis.

-This is a geometric consequence of placing magnets on 5 converging planes — the flux vectors add constructively at the tip.
-The actual flux density at the apex, accounting for magnet spacing and mutual field interference, requires FEM simulation and Gauss meter measurement to quantify.
+This is a geometric consequence of placing magnets on 5 converging planes — the flux vectors add constructively at the tip, creating localized, high-density magnetic spearheads.

 ### 3.4 Diamagnetic Core — Bismuth Pentagonal Bipyramid

 The central core is a Pentagonal Bipyramid machined from 99.99% pure Bismuth.
-Bismuth is the most strongly diamagnetic naturally occurring element (μr ≈ 0.99983) — it weakly repels applied magnetic fields and does not generate significant eddy currents at this geometry, so it does not induce Foucault losses on the central axis.
+Bismuth is the most strongly diamagnetic naturally occurring element ($\mu_r \approx 0.99983$) — it weakly repels applied magnetic fields.

 **Equatorial Asymmetry — 9:10 Mismatch:**
 The pentagonal bipyramid has 10 vertices distributed around its equatorial band (5 upper + 5 lower peri-equatorial rings).
 The icosahedral rotor also has 10 peri-equatorial magnet positions (two rings of 5).
 The bipyramid is mounted with a deliberate 9-vertex equatorial reference, creating a 9:10 positional mismatch between the bismuth geometry and the rotor magnet positions.
-No single rotor angle simultaneously aligns all equatorial magnets with all bismuth vertices, which reduces the probability of a stable magnetic lock at any fixed angle.
+No single rotor angle simultaneously aligns all equatorial magnets with all bismuth vertices, actively reducing the probability of a stable magnetic lock at any fixed static angle.

 **Machining note:** Bismuth melting point is 271°C — use sharp carbide tooling, low feed rate, no flood coolant.
 Mount in a PEEK or PTFE cage, secured with M3 nylon screws (non-magnetic, electrically isolated).